-Cox is a sixth-generation grower who farms along with her father, Glenn, and is the president and CEO of Longleaf Ridge Farms.
+Casey Cox Kerr is the 2023 treasurer of the board.
+She served as secretary of the board last year and is a sixth-generation grower who farms along with her father, Glenn.
+Cox Kerr is the president and CEO of Longleaf Ridge Farms.
 They grow runner peanuts, sweet corn, field corn, soybeans and timber.
-Cox graduated from the University of Florida with a Bachelor of Science in Forest Resources and Conservation.
+Cox Kerr graduated from the University of Florida with a Bachelor of Science in Forest Resources and Conservation.
 This degree has allowed her to make conservation her personal and professional passion by implementing sustainability practices on her farm.

-Cox is engaged to fiancé Chris Kerr.
+Cox Kerr is married to Chris Kerr.
 In her free time, she loves to be outdoors in the woods on the farm and by the Flint River.
 She enjoys hiking, reading and travel.